 Framework Implementation Tiers define how an organization views cybersecurity risk and how it manages risk.
-It describes the level of management from reactive, to adaptive and agile.
-This permits an organization to see itself and determine how risks are managed.
-For instance, intrusion detection and response may have a well-developed process while a natural disaster contingency may have little planned response action, giving them an assessment of agile in the first instance and reactive assessment in the second.
-Identifying differences in response level informs the Framework Profile [6].
+They describe the level of management, from reactive to adaptive and agile.
+This permits an organization to "see" itself and determine how risks are managed.
+For instance, intrusion detection and response may have a well-developed process, while a natural disaster contingency may have little planned response action, providing the organization an assessment of agile in the first instance and reactive assessment in the second.
+Identifying differences between response levels informs the Framework Profile^[6].

-The Framework Profile represents the outcomes based on the business needs selected from the Framework Categories and Subcategories.
+The Framework Profile represents the outcomes based on the business needs selected from the framework categories and subcategories.
 Profiles can be used by an organization to identify areas for cybersecurity improvement.
-Profiles can inform the current state of security and present a desired end state.
-Based on the gaps between current and end state Profiles, the organization can assess risk and allocate resources based on what is most important for business operations [6].
+Profiles can inform the current state of security and present the desired end state.
+Based on the gaps between current and end state profiles, the organization can assess risk and allocate resources based on what is most important for business operations^[6].

-Implementing the Framework is not without challenges.
-The Government Accountability Office (GAO) found many CI sectors have not implemented the Cybersecurity Framework due to lack of resources, lack of knowledge and skills to implement it, or regulatory and industry requirements preventing implementation.
-Some CI sectors had concerns over disclosure of vulnerabilities or other priorities such as physical security or direct support to customers.
-Some sectors perceived no cyber threat at all and believed there was no need to use it [32].
+Implementation of the framework is not without challenges.
+The Government Accountability Office (GAO) found that many CI sectors have not implemented the cybersecurity framework due to a lack of resources, lack of knowledge and skills to implement it, and regulatory and industry requirements preventing implementation.
+Some CI sectors had concerns over the disclosure of vulnerabilities or other priorities, such as physical security and direct support to customers.
+Some sectors perceived no cyber threat at all and believed that there was no need to use the framework^[32].

-While some of these arguments are relevant, it indicates a lack of knowledge of the Framework purpose and intent.
-The Cybersecurity Framework for CI clearly states [6]:
+While some of these arguments are relevant, they indicate a lack of knowledge of the framework's purpose and intent.
+The Cybersecurity Framework for CI clearly states^[6]:

 The Framework complements, and does not replace, an organization's risk management process and cybersecurity program.
 The organization can use its current processes and leverage the Framework to identify opportunities to strengthen and communicate its management of cybersecurity risk while aligning with industry practices.
-Alternatively, an organization without an existing cybersecurity program can use the Framework as a reference to establish one. (p.4) The ability to address cybersecurity concerns within a limited budget with personnel that are primarily involved in operating facilities or performing IT functions is difficult at best.
-The Framework maps to industry standards, without dictating which ones a facility must use.
+Alternatively, an organization without an existing cybersecurity program can use the Framework as a reference to establish one (p.4).

+Addressing cybersecurity concerns within a limited budget with personnel who are primarily involved in operating facilities or performing IT functions is difficult at best.
+The framework maps to industry standards without dictating which ones a facility must use.
 How leadership applies the resources they have depends on the risks they identify and their perceived threat to business operations.